Russian verbs: Introduction - The Infinitive

-We have learned the basics of Russian nouns and pronouns.
-Now the only thing we are missing to start composing real sentences is the verbs.
-Today we start learning Russian verbs and cover the initial form of the verb in many languages – the infinitive.
+Today we start learning the Russian verbs and cover the initial form of the verb – the infinitive.

 All Russian verbs are divided into two groups according to the type of ending which they take in their conjugation.
-They are generally called the first and second conjugations.
+These groups are generally called the first and second conjugations.

-These verbs end in ТЬ (excepting ИТЬ) and ТИ.
+These verbs end in ТЬ (except ИТЬ) and ТИ.
 For example:

 быть [byt’] – to be